dracolars/Spootify-API/README.md

 # Spootify - Make a Spotify Playlist

-Create Spotify playlists in seconds.
 Front-end Engineering project.
+Make Spotify playlists in seconds.
-This app is an upgraded version of Codecademy's project "Playlist App With the Spotify API".
+An upgraded version of Codecademy's project "Playlist App With the Spotify API".

+---
+> This application is using Spotify's Development Mode, this will not work for all Spotify accounts (max limit 25), so if you would like to try this demo please contact the [author](#author).

+---

 ![](./src/assets/spootify-api-screenshot-1.png)